dhis2/dhis2-android-sdk/doc/content/user/sms.md

 <!--DHIS2-SECTION-ID:sms_module-->

-To get SMS module object.
+The SMS module can be accessed from `D2`.

 ```java
 d2.smsModule()
 ```

-There are 3 classes that give access to modules features.
+Inside the module it is possible to find three classes that give access to modules features.

 - ConfigCase
+- SmsSubmitCase
 - QrCodeCase
-- SmsSubmitCase

 ## ConfigCase